Shannon’s Homemade Monster Tomato Fertilizer Recipe May 7, 2012

 Shannon’s Homemade Monster Tomato Fertilizer recipe:

-- 2-3 dozen crush egg shells
+- 2-3 dozen crushed egg shells

 - 2 cups bone meal